-At just 9 years old, Allen is already suffering more than any young child should, because of the cataracts clouding her vision.
+At just 9 years old, Allen has already suffered more than any young child should, because of the cataracts clouding her vision.

 No child should have to face a future of blindness simply because they are poor.